Distribution Types

 Variable cost for campaign creators: As more users join, the overall cost increases, but individual earnings remain stable.

-Budget-constrained: Campaigns end when funds are depleted or when the scheduled duration expires.
-If a campaign runs out of funds before its end date, rewards are split proportionally (like a Variable APR campaign) in the final run.
+Campaign may finish earlier: Campaigns end when funds are depleted or when the scheduled duration expires.
+If a campaign runs out of funds before its end date, rewards are split proportionally (like a variable reward rate campaign) in the final run.
 If the campaign ends early, unused rewards are returned to the campaign creator.

-A campaign offers $1 in rewards per $100 in liquidity per day.
+A campaign offers $1 in rewards per $100 in liquidity per day - which makes a 365% fixed APR.

 If TVL = $100, the cost is $1 per day.